 Credit for all courses is based on Class Attendance as well as Academic Achievement.
-Students are allowed no more than four (4) absences each course (unexcused) per quarter.
-No more than eight (8) absences each course (unexcused) per semester (2 Quarters).
-No more than sixteen (16) absences each course (unexcused) for the year.
+Students are allowed no more than four (4) absences each course (unexcused) per quarter

 Categories of Absence:

 Excused per DESE - make-up allowed, excused absence recorded.
 This includes the following (does not count toward maximum allowance):